Creating accessible and informative links in context.

 - The format of the content, e.g. webpage or file

-- If the link is to a file, the size of the file and number of pages (if applicable)
+- If the link is to a file, the file type, file size, and number of pages (if applicable)

 - If the destination is external or internal